ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/example_file_demo.md

 <h2>Software Components Configuration Files</h2>

-Configuration files for the software components used in the project are available in the `/RTE/` directory and can be modified by users to adjust the operation of related components.
-Section TBD gives an overview about the components and their dependencies.
+Configuration files for the software components used in the project are available in the `./RTE/` directory and can be modified by users to adjust the operation of related components.

 Following configuration files are provided with this example:

- - For the File System component, in the `/RTE/File_System/` folder:
+ - For the File System component, in the `./RTE/File_System/` folder:
    - `FS_Config.h`: \ref fs_Device_Configuration "File System configuration".
    - `FS_Config_MC_0.h`: \ref mc_usage "File System Memory Card configuration".
    - `FS_Debug.h`: \ref fsEvrConfig "File System Debug configuration".
- - For the CMSIS components, in the `/RTE/CMSIS/` folder:
+ - For the CMSIS components, in the `./RTE/CMSIS/` folder:
-   - `RTX_Config.h` and `RTX_Config.h`: [CMSIS-RTX Configuration files](https://arm-software.github.io/CMSIS-RTX/latest/config_rtx5.html) for the RTOS Kernel.
+   - `RTX_Config.h` and `RTX_Config.c`: [CMSIS-RTX Configuration files](https://arm-software.github.io/CMSIS-RTX/latest/config_rtx5.html) for the RTOS Kernel.

-When a board layer is added to the project, corresponding configuration files for the board and device components will become available in the local `/Board/` directory.
+When a board layer is added to the project, corresponding configuration files for the board and device components will become available in the local `./Board/` directory.

 <h2>Board Layer</h2>

-In order to build the File Demo project it shall be extended with a compatible board layer that provides following interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
+In order to build the project it shall be extended with a compatible board layer that provides following interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
  - `CMSIS_MCI`: CMSIS-Driver for Memory Card Interface
  - `CMSIS_VIO`: CMSIS-Driver for virtual I/O interface
  - `STDIN`: Standard Input redirection